ksatola/Computational-Statistics/README.md

 ### Analytical Method

 First, let's try to answer to this question analytically.
-For that we will use T-Student sampling distribution and calculate t-test statistic.
+For that **we will use T-Student sampling distribution and calculate t-test statistic**.
 Statistical tests usually come with some assumptions, and t-test is not an exception.

 T-test assumptions: